Wide Reads

 Coming Up Next...

-Chapter 2: Into the Heart of Darkness
+Chapter 2: Up the River

 At the Central Station, Marlow encounters the enigmatic manager and begins to understand the complex web of rivalries and corruption surrounding the legendary Kurtz.
 As he works to repair his damaged steamboat, strange incidents and mysterious conversations hint at darker truths about what awaits him upriver.